sebastienrousseau/mini-functions/README.md

 ![divider][divider]

-## Welcome to the Mini Functions library for Rust 🦀
+## Welcome to the Mini Functions library

 Mini Functions defines a base layer of functionality for writing Rust applications.
 It provides a set of functions that can be used in your